-In the preliminary stage (\emph{a convenient covering}) and first stage (\emph{away from the cuts}) of the proof of~\cite[Theorem 4.6]{PVN2011} one constructs a convenient covering $\Seq{\Omega_{\alpha}}_{\alpha \in I}$ of $\Delta$.
-In~\cite{PVN2011}, following~\cite{VN2007}, the polygon invariant is constructed by choosing rays in the momentum map image known as \emph{cuts} which go either up or down from each focus-focus point, and then finding a toric momentum map on the manifold with preimages under $F$ of these cuts removed.
-In the first stage one restricts to the subcovering $\Seq{\Omega_{\alpha}}_{\alpha \in I'}$ of sets which do not intersect the cuts, and for each of these constructs a local symplectic model $M_{\alpha}$ and an integrable system $F_{\alpha} \colon M_{\alpha} \to \Omega_{\alpha}$.
-In the language of the present paper, we replace the cuts referred to above by $\bm{\ell}^{\mathrm{nonzero}}$, where $\bm{\ell}^{\mathrm{nonzero}}$ the union of the regions of the lines $\ell_{j_a}$, $a\in\{1,\ldots,\lambda_\mathrm{f}\}$, which have non-zero wall-crossing index, as in Definition~\ref{def:wallcrossing}.
-Since we have chosen a representative for which the all of the lower wall-crossing indices are zero we have that $\De \setminus \bm{\ell}^{\mathrm{nonzero}}$ is connected.
+In the language of the present paper, we replace the cuts referred to above by $\bm{\ell}^{\mathrm{nonzero}}$, where $\bm{\ell}^{\mathrm{nonzero}}$ is the union of the portions of the lines $\ell_{j_a}$, $a\in\{1,\ldots,\lambda_\mathrm{f}\}$, which have non-zero wall-crossing index, as in Definition~\ref{def:wallcrossing}.
+Since we have chosen a representative for which the all of the lower wall-crossing indices are zero, the set $\De \setminus \bm{\ell}^{\mathrm{nonzero}}$ is connected.
 After making this choice, the remainder of the first stage continues exactly as in~\cite[pages 113--116]{PVN2011}.
-Using the general symplectic gluing theorem~\cite[Theorem 3.11]{PVN2011} these integrable models can be be symplectically glued together in order to produce an integrable system $F_{I'} \colon M_{I'} \to \bigcup_{\alpha \in I'} \Omega_{\alpha}$.
+Using the general symplectic gluing theorem~\cite[Theorem 3.11]{PVN2011} these local regular integrable models can be be symplectically glued together in order to produce an integrable system